coppertop-bones/bones-kernel/docs/cheatsheets/bones lang - cheatsheet.md

 ### TYPE-LANG
 Type-lang is the name given to the mini-language that describes bones types.
-In bones it occurs in three places, in a `<:type-lang>` type annotation used to indicate the type of a name, to the right of a parameter name after the : in a function or block definition and after a -> describing the return type of a function / block.
-Type-lang used in function / block definition may only be a single expression and may not define new nominal types.
+In bones it occurs in three places, in a `<:type-lang>` type annotation used to indicate the type of a name and to the right of a name after a `:` in a struct or function / block parameter definition.
+Type-lang used in struct / function / block definition may only be a single expression and may not define new nominal types.

 ```
 u32: nom                // nominal name "u32"